Bill Nunn

-William Goldwyn Nunn III (October 20, 1953 – September 24, 2016) was an American actor known for his roles as Dougy in James Bond III's movie Def by Temptation, Radio Raheem in Spike Lee's film Do the Right Thing, Robbie Robertson in the Sam Raimi Spider-Man film trilogy and as Terrence "Pip" Phillips on The Job (2001–02).
+William Goldwyn Nunn III (October 20, 1953 – September 24, 2016) was an American actor.
+He was known for his collaborations with director Spike Lee, notably as Radio Raheem in Do the Right Thing (1989).
+He also portrayed Daily Bugle editor Robbie Robertson in the Sam Raimi Spider-Man film trilogy (2002–07), and co-starred in the sitcoms The Job (2001–02) and Sirens (2014–15).

 Early life

 Bill Nunn III was born in Pittsburgh, Pennsylvania, the son of Frances Nunn and William G. Nunn, Jr., a journalist and editor at the Pittsburgh Courier and a National Football League scout.
 His paternal grandfather was the first African American football player at George Westinghouse High School.
 While ball boys for the Pittsburgh Steelers, Bill Nunn and current Steelers president Art Rooney II stole "Mean" Joe Greene's car during training camp at Saint Vincent College in Latrobe, Pennsylvania.
 "Joe Greene showed up in a beautiful green Lincoln Continental, and me and Bill Nunn, Jr. were ball boys.
 Somehow Bill got the keys one night and we decided to take it for a ride.
 We only told Joe that story about 10 years ago.
 We figured that enough time had passed that we could disclose our little joy ride."

 Nunn was a 1970 graduate of Schenley High School and a 1976 graduate of Morehouse College.
 He attended college with Spike Lee and appeared in several of Lee's early feature films.